 Most known observed evolutionary changes in our species have been pigmentation changes (hair, eyes, skin), lactase retention in the intestines beyond infancy, and adaptive defenses against microorganisms (such as hemoglobinopathies and some immune system changes).

-Newer research shows even subtler genetic adaptations to dietary and other ecological niches which are adaptations to grains on a smaller scale.
+Newer research shows even more subtle genetic adaptations to dietary and other ecological niches which are adaptations to grains on a smaller scale.
 These include different allele frequencies associated with dependence on cereal grains as opposed to roots and tubers.

 But to answer the question whether we have fully adapted to grains.